alberto0723/DORM/README.md

   --show_sql            Prints the generated statements --hide_warnings       Silences warnings
-  --paradigm <prdgm>    Implementation paradigm for the design (either 1NF or NF2_JSON) --dbconf_file <db_conf>
-                        Filename of the configuration file for DBMS connection --dbschema <sch>      Database schema
+  --paradigm <prdgm>    Implementation paradigm for the design (either 1NF or NF2_JSON) --dbconf_file <conf>  Filename of the configuration file for DBMS connection --dbschema <sch>      Database schema
   --query_file <path>   Filename of the json file containing the queries --print_rows          Prints the resulting rows